The Novitiate

 Lean deeper into our way of life and formation.

-Following the six-month exploration period known as postulancy, the novitiate takes you through three successive movements to engage deeper formation and help you discern the invitation to take vows with the Order:
+The novitiate also takes you through three successive movements to engage deeper formation and help you discern the invitation to take vows with the Order:

-2. The novitiate study
+1. The novitiate course of study

-3. Our Discernment of Vows course
+3. The Discernment of Vows cohort

 Novitiate Rhythms